 In both of the aisles there are stairs that lead to the crypt and stairs that lead to the raised choir.
 The crypt is the oldest part of the basilica, but it is mostly interesting for those who want to pray in the vicinity of Saint Minias’ relics, which are supposedly kept here.
 There are a few frescoes in the crypt by Taddeo Gaddi (died 1366), Agnolo Gaddi’s father.

-The stairs that lead to the choir give access to the church’s sanctuary, apse and high altar as well.
+The stairs that lead to the choir give access to the church’s sanctuary, apse and high altar as well (regretfully off-limits in 2023).
 Above the high altar is a crucifix attributed to, again, Luca della Robbia.
 Near the choir is a beautiful thirteenth century ambo or pulpit, created by an unknown artist.
 The front of the ambo is decorated with the symbols of three of the four evangelists.
 We see, from top to bottom, an eagle, a man and a lion, so John, Matthew and Mark are present.
 I do not know why the ox representing Luke was omitted.